-The Qilian Shan form the northeasternnortheaster margin and the youngest growing portion of the Tibetan plateau (Tapponnier et al., 2001).
-Thermochronology studies suggest that uplift of the North Qilian Shan commenced around the mid-Miocene, with an exhumation rate of ~1 m/yr (Jolivet et al., 2001; Zheng et al., 2010; He et al., 2017, 2021).
+The Qilian Shan form the northeastern margin and the youngest growing portion of the Tibetan plateau (Tapponnier et al., 2001).
 The Hexi Corridor, north of the Qilian Shan, consists of a chain of foreland basins.
-Bordering arid central Asia, the Qilian Shan and Hexi Corridor occupy the transition zone between Southeast Asian Monsoon and westerlies (An et al., 2001; Wei and Gasse, 1999).
+Bordering arid central Asia, Qilian Shan and Hexi Corridor occupy the transition zone between Southeast Asian Monsoon and westerlies (An et al., 2001; Wei and Gasse, 1999).
 The monsoon brings summer rain inland while the mid-latitude westerlies bring dry air and a small amount of water vapor in winter.
-The monsoon influence diminishes westward as the annual precipitation within the Hexi Corridor decreases from 300-400

-- 70 mm in the east to <100 mm in the west (Meng et al., 2012).
-At high altitude within the Qilian Shan (> 4000 m), the precipitation is significantly greater, with an overall trend that also decreases presently from east (>700 mm) to west (-300 mm)Monsoon influence diminishes and annual precipitation declines from east to west, both within the Hexi Corridor and at high altitude within the Qilian Shan (Meng et al., 2012; Shi et al., 2006).
-At the mountain front bounding the western Hexi Corridor, the annual precipitation declines from 200-300 mm/yr at the Maying River to 100-200 mm/yr at the Beida River.
-At high altitude - 75 (>4000 m) within the western North Qilian Shan, there is a similar annual precipitation gradient from east to west, from 300-400 mm/yr to 200-300 mm/yr (Qiang et al., 2016; Geng et al., 2017).
-The maxima of precipitation occur at approximately 4200 m elevation (Chen et al., 2018).
-The modern glacial equilibrium line altitude of Qilian Shan increases from 4400 to 5000 m from northeast to southwest (Shi, 2011), reflecting the westward decrease in precipitation.
-Between the year 2005 to 2010, within the Qilian Shan there were 2684 glaciers with a total area of 1600 km and an ice volume of 84 km (Guo et al., 2014; - Sun et al., 2015).
+The monsoon influence diminishes westward as the annual precipitation within the Hexi Corridor decreases from 300~400 mm in the east to <100 mm in the west (Meng et al., 2012).
+At high altitude within the Qilian Shan (> 4000 m), the precipitation is significantly greater, with an overall trend that also decreases presently from east (>700 mm) to west (~300 mm) (Shi et al., 2006).
+The modern glacial equilibrium line altitude of Qilian Shan increases from 4400 to 5000 m from northeast to southwest (Shi, 2011), reflecting the decrease in precipitation.
+Between the year 2005 to 2010, within the Qilian Shan there were 2684 glaciers with a total area of 1600 km2 and an ice volume of 84 km3 (Guo et al., 2014; Sun et al., 2015).
 These glaciers covered approximately 4% of the landscape above 4000 m elevation.
 The extent of these glaciers has fluctuated repeatedly throughout the Quaternary.
 Dating of moraines suggests that glacial advances have occurred during the little ice age (~1300-1850 A.D.), MIS (Marine Isotope Stage) 2, MIS 4, MIS 6, and MIS 12; some glacial expansion may have occurred during MIS 3 as well (Shi et al., 2006).
-The glacial equilibrium line altitude of Qilian Shan during the Last Glacial Maximum (LGM) is estimated to be as much as 400 m lower than present (Hu et al., 2014; Owen et al., 2003; Shi et al., 2006). - 85 al., 2006; Zhao et al., 2001; Zhou et al., 2002).

-The Hei He-(river) forms the largest drainage basin in the North Qilian Shan, and terminates within the Juyanze paleolake basin, north of the Hexi Corridor.
+The Hei He (river) forms the largest drainage basin in the North Qilian Shan, and terminates within the Juyanze paleolake basin, north of the Hexi Corridor.
 Sediment and core records from the Juyanze paleolake basin indicate frequent dry-wet oscillations over the past 11,000 yr (Hartmann and Wünnemann, 2009; Herzschuh et al., 2004; Mischke et al., 2002, 2005).
-The highest lake level occurred during the early-Holocene (--(10700-8900 yr B.P., ~20 m deep), and the highest mid-Holocene

-90 lake level (~15-17 m deep) occurred during 5400-3900 yr B.P. and peaked at about 4200 yr BP (East Juyanze lake, Hartmann and Wünnemann, 2009).
+The highest lake level occurred during the early-Holocene (~20 m deep), and the highest mid-Holocene lake level (~15-17 m deep) occurred at about 4200 yr BP (East Juyanze lake, Hartmann and Wünnemann, 2009).

-Three major tributaries, Beida, Hongshuiba, and Maying, join the Hei He from the south and west (Figure 1, table 1).
-In the hinterland, the three rivers flow through Pre-Cambrian and Paleozoic meta-sedimentary and meta-igneous rocks; (Figure S1); in the foreland, these rivers incise into Quaternarydeposit sediments ofinto the Hexi Corridor basins.
-The North Qilian range

-- 95 overthrusts the southern margin of the Hexi Corridor, placing metasedimentary rocks against the Quaternary basin deposits.
-Presently, the channels of the Maying, Hongshiba, and Beida River each incise over 100mhave incised deeply into Late Pleistocene alluvial fans of the proximal foreland basin, and by a similar depth into correlative fill terraces and bedrock within the range (Hetzel et al., 2019; Yang et al., 2020; Wang et al., 2020).
-A), forming a prominent knickzone occurs-along each river, presently located ~10-15 km upstream of the mountain front (Figure 2), 1b-d).
-The canyons of the three rivers are deepest - 100 at the mountain front, ~125 m, ~190 m, and ~240 m for Beida, Hongshuiba, and Maying River, respectively (Figure S2).
-The depths of these river canyons gradually decrease basinward until 25-30 km downstream, where the rivers form active alluvial fans.
+Three major tributaries, Beida, Hongshuiba, and Maying, join the Hei He from the south and west (Figure 1).
+In the hinterland, the three rivers flow through Pre-Cambrian and Paleozoic meta-sedimentary and meta-igneous rocks; in the foreland, these rivers incise into Quaternary sediments of the Hexi Corridor.
+The North Qilian range overthrusts the southern margin of the Hexi Corridor, placing metasedimentary rocks against the Quaternary basin deposits.
+Presently, the channels of the Maying, Hongshiba, and Beida River each incise over 100m into Late Pleistocene alluvial fans of the foreland basin, and by a similar depth into correlative fill terraces within the range (Hetzel et al., 2019; Yang et al., 2020; Wang et al., 2020).
+A prominent knickzone occurs along each river, presently located ~10-15 km upstream of the mountain front (Figure 2).